← Back to Home

 • We do not use it to determine creditworthiness or for lending purposes.

-• We do not transfer extension data to third parties beyond the strict service providers needed to operate IndexFox (e.g. Cloudflare for Turnstile, our API host).
+• We do not transfer extension data to third parties beyond the strict service providers needed to operate IndexFox (our API host).

 • We do not read, store, or transmit the contents of pages you visit.